anxk/learning-docker/moby/v0.1.0-57e2126a02f8b96b0542df7f6a573233d8419bb1/README.md

 * Change management: changes to a container's filesystem can be committed into a new image and re-used to create more containers.
 No templating or manual configuration required.

-* Interactive shell: docker can allocate a pseudo-tty and attach to the standard input of any container, for example to run a throwaway interactive shell.
+* Interactive shell: docker can allocate a pseudo-tty and attach to the standard input of any container, for example to run a throwaway（一次性的） interactive shell.

-Under the hood
+Under the hood（面罩）
 --------------

 Under the hood, Docker is built on the following components: